jpsallesds/dws-blog/README.md

 This is a React project that requires **Node.js 24** to run.

+Notes:
+> It was not possible to implement sorting posts by date since all post dates are the same.

+>The search bar was not fully implemented, it only retrieves options from the API with data-list.

 ## Getting started

 Follow the steps below to set up and run the project locally.